Rbrady92/News-Reader-CLI-app/README.md

 Follow the on screen instructions to navigate through the app once it's been started.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Rbrady92/News-Reader-CLI-app

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).